-- A liability is an existing obligation based on the evidence available on balance sheet date. - A liability is recognised when outflow of economic resources in settlement of present obligation can be anticipated and the value of outflow can be reliably measured.
+- A liability is a present obligation of the enterprise arising from past events, the settlement of which is expected to the result in an outflow of a resource embodying economic benefits. - A liability is an existing obligation based on the evidence available on balance sheet date. - A liability is recognized when outflow of economic resources in settlement of present obligation can be anticipated and the value of outflow can be reliably measured.